TeamPneumatic/pnc-repressurized/README.md

 # PneumaticCraft: Repressurized

+*Note: this repo has now been moved to https://github.com/TeamPneumatic/pnc-repressurized !*

 This is a port to Minecraft 1.12.2 of MineMaarten's awesome PneumaticCraft mod: https://github.com/MineMaarten/PneumaticCraft.
 It is *mostly* functional at this point, although likely to be fairly buggy and unstable.

 Alpha-quality builds are now available!
 Get them at https://minecraft.curseforge.com/projects/pneumaticcraft-repressurized